 Savings Institution – A Manitoba branch of a chartered bank or a trust company that is authorized by law to receive money on deposit and is insured by the Canada Deposit Insurance Corporation, or a credit union or caisse populaire incorporated under The Credit Unions and Caisses Populaires Act.
 [Rule 5-41]

-Specific Trust Investment Account – A separate interest-bearing account opened by a member in trust for a specific client at a savings institution, and is limited to a daily interest savings account, a term deposit or a guaranteed investment certificate.
+Specific Trust Investment Account – A separate interest-bearing account opened by a member or law firm in trust for a specific client at a savings institution, and is limited to a daily interest savings account, a term deposit or a guaranteed investment certificate.

 Stale or Stale-Dated Cheque – A cheque that was issued six (6) months ago or more that has not yet been cashed.